User738git/MENT2K/README.md

 *Click [here](Screenshots/SCREENSHOTS.md) for more screenshots*

-I am making fork of the Chicago95 theme which looks like Windows 2000 since I like the interface.
+A fork of the Chicago95 theme which looks like Windows 2000.

 ### Included in this theme: